secretary-DFs/DF-Documents/althing-2018/motions-musings.md

 (Proposed by Ash Taylor)

+### Motion 8 (Veto) ###

+This Althing changes the veto such that any party that was vetoed for a role will be informed that the veto took place.
+Only that party would know that the veto took place, and this detail shouldn’t be revealed to the wider movement.

+#### Rationale ####

+By being told that you had been vetoed for a role you have a better understanding of whether you should be standing for a role and an insight into the reasons that the veto took place.

+(Proposed by Joel Cockerill-Evans)

+### Motion 9 (Workers' Beer Representative) ###

+This Althing removes the Workers' Beer Representative from the set of Non-Committee roles, with their duties absorbed by the Fundraising Representative.

+The constiution will be amended as follows:
+* Remove *"Workers' Beer Representative"* from section **B.3.2.2 *(The primary roles shall be the following:)***

+#### Rationale ####

+This role should be done by the fundraising rep to give it some accountability.

+(Proposed by Sophie Holden)

 Musings
 -------

+A musing consists of a thought or a question, formulated to inspire creative discussion.
+A musing is less formal than a motion, and are discussed in the ‘open space’ system.
+Musings have an open result; that is to say the actions to come out of a musing are not predefined.
+It may be the case that a motion is formulated and proposed as a result of a musing, but equally a working group may be set up, or a project started by interested parties.

 ### Musing Alpha (Woodcraft Folk Name Change) ###

 I strongly feel that one of the reasons it is so hard to recruit new members is because of the name Woodcraft Folk.
 Although I understand the sentimental value of the name it is very silly to have a name that is not simply an ambiguous name that needs explaining but literally means something that we are not (people who make things out of wood).
 I also think the name is slightly embarrassing to try and get a more diverse group of people in.
 We spoke recently about doing uni fairs and there is no way I would ever set up a stall asking my peers to come learn about the woodcraft folk and if I did I would attract the same hemp wearing middle class that we are trying to diversify away from.
 I do not have an alternative and I do not think it will pass in 2019 but I think it is really important to start this conversation if we are going to keep woodcraft modern and attract more and new people.

 (Aggie Taylor)

+### Musing Bravo (Food on Events) ###
+It's been a year since we initiated our [food policy](https://docs.google.com/document/d/1r45kNGZH-K4z2Nv_OieXemZLgcTCE36ey0EQ0C2hDPk/edit?usp=sharing) and this is a discussion about how it's gone.
+How sustainable are we being?
+How is the way we handle food impacting KPs, coordinators, and clans?
+And how is food affecting the way that people enjoy, and decide to come to, events?
+This musing will give you the opportunity to come up with meaningful change for the future through motion-writing, and allow you to have a think about changes you might want to make to the policy.

+(Multiple parties)